English Lizard

 Foreign Degrees and the USA

-Also, there is no single authority in the United States for the recognition of foreign degrees and other qualifications.
+Who validates foreign degrees?
+There is no single authority in the United States for this.

 Each government agency, state education board, university/college, or employer decides for themselves how to go about it.
 They all use outside organizations and private companies to assist them with evaluation.
 I would say 3 have become the most widely used: